mirfanmcs/AI-Samples/UI-RAG-Based-Chat-App/README.md

-# Azure OpenAI Simple UI RAG Based Chat Application
+# Azure OpenAI UI RAG Based Chat Application

 A modern web-based chat interface for Azure OpenAI using RAG pattern.
 Built with Flask backend and vanilla JavaScript frontend, featuring a clean separation of concerns and responsive design.